NicorDesignsLLC/Apache-Camel-Developers-Cookbook/camel-cookbook-examples/README.md

 Apache Camel Developer's Cookbook Samples
 =========================================

+Let's move this to the latest and greatest : [Camel 3](https://camel.apache.org/manual/camel-3-migration-guide.html)

 This project contains the sample code for the [_Apache Camel Developer's Cookbook_](http://www.packtpub.com/apache-camel-developers-cookbook/book)
 (Packt Publishing, Dec 2013) by [Scott Cranton](https://github.com/scranton) and [Jakub Korab](https://github.com/jkorab).
 The latest version of this code is available on [GitHub](http://github.com/CamelCookbook/camel-cookbook-examples).